phaserjs/phaser-ce/resources/docstrap-master/README.md

 - Bump to follow semver (initial development is well and truly over)
 - Corrected list of themes
 - Added Search
-- Remove highlightTutorialCode option - it didnt work
+- Remove highlightTutorialCode option - it didn't work

 ## 0.5.4